gaultier/blog/roll_your_own_memory_profiling.md

 Here is the plan:

-1. Each time there is an allocation in our program, we record information about it in an array
+1. Each time there is an allocation in our program, we record information about it in an array.
-2. At the end of the program (or upon receiving a signal, a special TCP packet, whatever), we dump the information in the (original) [pprof](https://github.com/gperftools/gperftools) format, which is basically just a text file with one line per allocation (more details on that in a bit)
+2. At the end of the program (or upon receiving a signal, a special TCP packet, whatever), we dump the information in the (original) [pprof](https://github.com/gperftools/gperftools) format, which is basically just a text file with one line per allocation (more details on that in a bit).
-3. We can then use the (original) pprof which is just a [giant Perl script](https://github.com/gperftools/gperftools/blob/master/src/pprof) which will extract interesting information and most importantly symbolize (meaning: transform memory addresses into line/column/function/file information)
+3. We can then use the (original) pprof which is just a [giant Perl script](https://github.com/gperftools/gperftools/blob/master/src/pprof) which will extract interesting information and most importantly symbolize (meaning: transform memory addresses into line/column/function/file information).

 I will showcase this approach with C code using an arena allocator.
 The full code can be found in my project [micro-kotlin](https://github.com/gaultier/micro-kotlin/blob/pprof-original/str.h#L320).
 But this can be done in any language since the pprof text format is so simple!
+Also, using arenas, we do not bother to free anything so the memory profiling part is even simpler.

 > The original pprof written in Perl is not to be confused with the rewritten [pprof](https://github.com/google/pprof) in Go which offers a superset of the features of the original but based on a completely different and incompatible file format (protobuf)!